Nsustain/nsustain.com/README.md

 First, we have to override the default environmental variables.
-Otherwise, your website's admin credentials will be using the same ones as ID: `nim3594` and PW: `369FQUv4eS` because these env variables are being used by default.
+Otherwise, your website's admin credentials will be using the same ones as ID: `nim3594` and PW: `369FQUv4eS` because these env variables are used by default.

 <br>